-Steven Tierney, EdD, LPCC is Clinical Director at Seeds of Awareness in Oakland and Professor Emeritus in Counseling Psychology at the California Institute of Integral Studies.
-Dr. Tierney is a psychotherapist (LPCC) in private practice in San Francisco, specializing in trauma-informed, mindfulness-based therapies.
-He holds an MA in Counseling from Wayne State University, an EdD from Northeastern University and post-graduate certificates in Child and Adolescent Therapy from Boston University and Mindfulness-based psychotherapy from The Institute for Meditation and Psychotherapy.
-He is a certified addiction specialist and has worked in community-based organization in Boston and San Francisco for four decades; creating and providing innovative mental health substance use prevention and treatment models for adolescents and adults.
-Dr. Tierney is an ordained Buddhist priest and is co-founder and CEO of the San Francisco Mindfulness Foundation.
+Steven Tierney, EdD, LPCC is Professor Emeritus of Community Mental Health at CIIS.
+He holds an MA in Counseling and Social Psychology from Wayne State University and an EdD from Northeastern University.
+He is a licensed psychotherapist in California (LPCC) and is a nationally certified counselor (NCC).
+Steven has a postgraduate certificate in Child and Adolescent Psychotherapy from Boston University.
+He is a certified addiction specialist (CAS) who has worked in community-based organizations in Boston and San Francisco for four decades; creating and providing innovative mental health and SUD (substance use disorders) prevention and treatment models for adolescents, transition-aged youth and adults.
+Steven is an ordained Buddhist priest and is the cofounder and Chief Education Officer of the San Francisco Mindfulness Foundation.